What is Online Reputation Management? Everything You Need to Know for 2023

 Before putting any Online Reputation Management process in place, you need to conduct an in-depth online reputation audit.

-Mainly, the concept of an online reputation management audit has to do with uncovering how individuals see you online and what kind of issues you might be dealing with in challenging that view.
-And to do this, you need to do some brand monitoring.
+An online reputation management audit mainly involves uncovering how individuals see you online and what issues you might be dealing with in challenging that view.
+To do this, you need to do some brand monitoring.

 Brand Monitoring

-- Simply open up an incognito window and enter your brand name right into a Google search.
+- Open up an incognito window and enter your brand name into a Google search.

 - Take a good look at the websites that appear on the very first page.

-- Determine what Google My Business-related features come up on that page and evaluate your presence there: rankings, feedback, reviews, user-generated pictures, etc.
+- Determine what Google My Business-related features appear on that page and evaluate your presence there, including rankings, feedback, reviews, user-generated pictures, etc.

-- Separate the websites into those you control and those you’ve limited power over.
-Your social media management, they’re highly manageable; with third-part listings, you’ll be able to reach out to website owners and add/remove misleading bits.
-With a critical news piece, you’ll be able to reach out to the writer and try to speak to him about his dissatisfaction or convince them that they have got an incorrect perception of your company or product.
+- Separate the websites into those you control and those you have limited power over.
+Your social media management is highly manageable; with third-party listings, you can contact website owners and add/remove misleading bits.
+With a critical news piece, you can reach out to the writer and try to speak to him about his dissatisfaction or convince him they have an incorrect perception of your company or product.

 - Read through the reviews on these websites and try to understand the overall sentiment; this is a crucial step for further prioritization over the platforms that require the most urgent consideration.

-Your audit has to help you answer the next questions:
+Your audit has to help you answer the following questions:

 - What top websites within my search results do I’ve control over?